 No matter how great your business idea is or how efficiently your e-commerce store may look and function, achieving your ROI goals depends on the ease of transaction experienced by a customer.
-A payment gateway is a powerful way to ensure hassle-free payments and to reassure the visitors of your e-commerce store about your trustworthiness.
+A payment gateway or a mobile wallet is a powerful way to ensure hassle-free payments and to reassure the visitors of your e-commerce store about your trustworthiness.

 In short, a payment gateway is an e-commerce element that allows a customer or merchant to use internet transactions via credit or debit cards, securely.
 A bad payment gateway results in bad payment options, ultimately leading to a decline in the total sales.
 Your server can also pose a challenge in having a smooth payment gateway.
 To counter this, we usually use Bluehost or Amazon Web Services.

 Here are the best payment gateways in India which can aid your e-commerce business.

 Instamojo powers more than over 2,20,000 small businesses in India is one of the largest multi payments networks in India.
 One thing that sets them apart is the 2 mins set up and it is completely free.
 Set up Instamojo for free today!

 Here are some key highlight and features about Instamojo:

 On-Demand Payments App for Android phones to collect & track your payments